 - Complete field practicum in a medically underserved and high need area.
 Field practicum will require in-person, onsite field attendance.

-- Encouraged to attend additional specialized opportunities related to integrated health/interprofessional education and cohort building.
+- Attend and participate in additional specialized opportunities related to integrated health/interprofessional education and cohort building on Thursdays.

 Integrated Field Placement Opportunities